 All final, official transcripts must be received prior to the start of your first semester.
-Final, official documents must come directly from the university, ETS (for GRE or TOEFL scores), Pearson Vue (for GMAT), or the British Council (IELTS).
+Final, official documents must come directly from the university.

 If your transcripts are in a language other than English, you must submit an official English translation through one of the following:

-Possible transfer credit will be determined upon admission to NYIT and receipt of the course-by-course evaluation.
+Possible transfer credit will be determined upon admission to New York Institute of Technology and receipt of the course-by-course evaluation.